gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 ## Overview of the Group Rekeying Process {#ssec-overview-group-rekeying-process}

+If the application requires backward and forward security, the Group Manager MUST generate new security parameters and group keying material, and distribute them to the group upon membership changes (rekeying).

+That is, the group is rekeyed when a node joins the group as a new member, or after a current member leaves the group.
+By doing so, a joining node cannot access group communications prior its joining, while a leaving node cannot access group communications after its leaving.

-If the application requires backward and forward security security, the Group Manager MUST generate new security parameters and group keying material, and distribute them to the group upon membership changes (rekeying).
-These include a new Group Identifier (Gid) for the group and a new Master Secret for the OSCORE Common Security Context of that group (see Section 2.1 of {{I-D.ietf-core-oscore-groupcomm}}).
+Parameters and keying material include a new Group Identifier (Gid) for the group and a new Master Secret for the OSCORE Common Security Context of that group (see Section 2.1 of {{I-D.ietf-core-oscore-groupcomm}}).

-The Group Manager rekeys the OSCORE group by means of a group key management scheme and using rekeying messages formatted as defined in Section 8.1 of {{I-D.palombini-ace-key-groupcomm}}.
-The Group Manager MUST support the Basic Rekeying scheme defined in Section 8.2 {{I-D.palombini-ace-key-groupcomm}}.
+The Group Manager rekeys the OSCORE group by means of a group key management scheme and MUST support the Group Rekeying Process described in {{sec-group-rekeying-process}} and based on the Basic Rekeying scheme defined in Section 8.2 of {{I-D.palombini-ace-key-groupcomm}}.

-{{sec-group-rekeying-process}} of this specification describes how the Group Manager uses the rekeying message format and the Basic Rekeying scheme defined in {{I-D.palombini-ace-key-groupcomm}} to rekey an OSCORE group.

 # Joining Node to Authorization Server {#sec-joining-node-to-AS}